OnArrow/recite_word/test/July/test-7.25.md

 ```

 ```
-Can you come my room a minuit, Jack?
+Can you come my room a minute, Jack?

 Yes, of course I can